GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/10.691-700/10.Pray-for-Reapers/docs.md

 ---
+title: |
-title: 700.
-Pray for Reapers
+    700. Pray for Reapers - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 700.
+Pray for Reapers.
+Saints of God, the dawn is bright'ning, Tokens of the coming Lord; O'er the earth the fields are whit'ning, Louder rings the Master's word: Pray for reapers, Pray for reapers, In the harvest of the Lord.
+    keywords:  |
-    keywords: Christ in Song, Pray for Reapers, Saints of God, the dawn is bright&#039;ning,
+        Christ in Song, adventhymnals, advent hymnals, Pray for Reapers, Saints of God, the dawn is bright'ning.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 700. PRAY FOR REAPERS
+####  Christ in Song,

 ```txt
 1.